Use of Psychological Tools

 Exploring interpersonal dynamics and impact

-Leadership transitions or role expansion
+Leadership transitions, role expansion or increased responsibility

 Psychological tools and assessments used